zalando-stups/documentation/components/taupage.rst

 **(optional)**

 A map of environment variables to set.
+Environment variable values starting with "aws:kms:" are automatically decrypted by Taupage using KMS (IAM role needs to allow decryption with the used KMS key).

 capabilities_add:
 -----------------